Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

     -v, --verbose           verbose
     -w, --warning           warning threshold

 For all other options, use long parameters only.
 Separate words using a ``-``.
-We recommend using some of those:
+We recommend using some out of those:

 .. code-block:: text